DevotedHealth/godoc2ghmd/examples/http/README.md

     // For server requests Host specifies the host on which the
     // URL is sought.
 Per RFC 2616, this is either the value of
     // the "Host" header or the host name given in the URL itself.
     // It may be of the form "host:port".
+For international domain
+    // names, Host may be in Punycode or Unicode form.
+Use
+    // golang.org/x/net/idna to convert it to either format if
+    // needed.
     //
     // For client requests Host optionally overrides the Host
     // header to send.
 If empty, the Request.Write method uses
     // the value of URL.Host.
+Host may contain an international
+    // domain name.
     Host string

     // Form contains the parsed form data, including both the URL